aslanallakhkuliev/tablefactorycase/README.md

 ## Testing

-Start the server before running tests.

-Open new terminal (or console) tab.
+Open new terminal (or console) tab and navigate to the project folder.

-Activate virtual environment from the project folder:
+**Activate virtual environment from the project folder:**
 source venv/bin/activate

 **Install Pytest-django:**